Bennykillua/Sitetwo/chances/docs/tutorial-basics/knowledge-sharing-session.md

 # knowledge Sharing Sessions

 Welcome to my collection of knowledge-sharing videos!

-Below are some of the insightful talks I've had the privilege to deliver: 🧑🏾‍🎓
+Below, you’ll find some of the insightful talks I’ve had the privilege to deliver. 🧑🏾‍🎓

 - [How to use Azure Maps visual in Power BI](https://youtu.be/EhY8U0uAe0I)
 - [How to create a Gantt Chart using Power BI (Project management)](https://www.youtube.com/watch?v=wAVzFo0gVzQ)